NooraJumppanen/NooraJumppanen/README.md

 I am a Full Stack Web Developer student at Business College Helsinki (since Aug 2021)

-I am looking for a Front End Development internship for summer/autumn 2022 and a whole new, exciting career!
+I am looking for a Front End Development internship for the end of 2022 and a whole new, exciting career!

 Skills: React | JS | Node | HTML | CSS